-I am reminded of our trip to France with our three-day adventure through Normandy with some of our ‘Grands.’
+When I think about traveling with grandchildren, I am reminded of our trip to France with our three-day adventure through Normandy with some of our ‘Grands.’

 Our next stop was Monet’s Garden that is located in Normandy.
 Our ‘Grands’ were captivated by the experience.
 Monet designed and planted his entire French garden with his famous Lily Pond.
 Exploring and seeing where he sat and painted, his lovely home and the story of life told by the guide made the experience very personal.
 Our ‘Grands’ left the gardens with a newfound knowledge of the art of painting, growing and designing a garden and a sense of the French way of life.
-And Monet himself!
+And an appreciation for Monet himself!

 Our next stop was Honfleur, Normandy.
 It is a small picturesque village on the Seine River.
 The Grands loved the small bed and breakfast, walking through the village and eating in charming restaurants on the Seine.
 They were exposed to the ‘old Europe’ compared to the ‘young America.’

-To veer off the trip for a moment, I told the Grands, “Please leave your cell phones at home and bring your iPads or laptops.
+To veer off the trip for a moment, I told the ‘Grands’, “Please leave your cell phones at home and bring your iPads or laptops.
 We will all keep a daily journal of our experiences.”

 The last night of our trip we sat together around dinner, and each of us read our entries.
 What a wonderful evening we shared.
 At dinner, I again reiterated how fortunate they were to have this opportunity to be exposed to world history and travel with their family.
 I stressed to them to be appreciative and grateful for all their good fortune, large and small.

 The month was June, but it felt like late fall.
 The wind blowing off the sea set the scene.
 We visited the beaches.
 They were code-named Juno, Gold, Omaha, and Sword.
-It was hard to imagine our American troops disembarking into the cold sea with heavy backpacks with the Germans shooting from the cliffs.
+It was hard to imagine our American troops disembarking into the cold sea with heavy backpacks with the German soldiers shooting from the cliffs.